-In accordance with National Instrument 51-102 released by the Canadian Securities Administrators, the Company discloses that its independent auditor has not reviewed the unaudited Condensed Interim Consolidated Financial Statements for the period ended October 31, 2018 and 2017.
-The accompanying unaudited condensed interim consolidated financial statements of Stellar AfricaGold Inc., for the periods ended October 31, 2018 and 2017, have been prepared by and are the responsibility of the Company's management.
+In accordance with National Instrument 51-102 released by the Canadian Securities Administrators, the Company discloses that its independent auditor has not reviewed the unaudited Condensed Interim Consolidated Financial Statements for the periods ended October 31, 2019 and 2018.
+The accompanying unaudited condensed interim consolidated financial statements of Stellar AfricaGold Inc., for the periods ended October 31, 2019 and 2018, have been prepared by and are the responsibility of the Company's management.

-CONSOLIDATED STATEMENTS OF FINANCIAL POSITION
+STELLAR AFRICAGOLD INC. CONSOLIDATED STATEMENTS OF FINANCIAL POSITION